Lokua/package-banner/README.md

 # package-banner

-> generate header/banner doc comment from package.json
+> Generate a header/banner doc comment from your package.json

 ## Installation